TeamRizu/outfox-wiki/preferencesini.md

 ## AllowSongDeletion

-Allows the hability to delete a song on the Music Wheel by performing the following combination on the selected song:
+Allows the ability to delete a song on the Music Wheel by performing the following combination on the selected song:

 `CTRL + Backspace`